richmahn/en_tn/dan/04/intro.md

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers, or songs.
-The ULB and many other English translations indent the lines of 4:3, 34-35, which are poetic.
+Some translations set apart extended quotations, prayers, or songs.
+The ULB and many other English translations indent the poetry in 4:3 and 4:34-35.

 #### Special concepts in this chapter ####